Delta Community Credit Union HBCU Scholarship

 - Graduating high school seniors who have received an official acceptance letter to a Georgia HBCU

 Delta Community Credit Union will select one winner each quarter from among the most compelling submissions.
 Winners will be chosen after the contest period ends.
-Winners will be contacted by a representative from Delta Community and announced by Radio One on-air within 7 days after each contest period.
+Winners will be contacted by a representative from Delta Community and announced by V-103 on-air within 7 days after each contest period.

 Congratulations to our HBCU Scholarship Award Winners